AdamsLair/duality-docs/pages/v2/how-to-contribute.md

+---
+category: "Contributing"
+title: "How to Contribute"
+---

 # Introduction

 First of all: Thanks for your willingness to contribute to Duality.
 It has grown to be a big project and one developer alone can't possibly handle all the issues at once.